ArjayS/vue_fullStack_ecommerce/README.md

 @2:14:30, Incorporating MongoDB within our Express Server in src/server.js.
 We will install the `mongodb driver` in our porject on our back-end server directory (package.json).
 `npm install mongodb` <--- this package will allow us to 'connect to' and 'modify' our local database from inside our express server code, making our data more persistent.

-@2:15:45, Moifying the get route and connecting express to the mongodb driver.
-Adding an asynchronous code.
+@2:15:45, Modifying the get route and connecting express to the mongodb driver.
+Adding an asynchronous code, and the remaining code to properly setup the communication with the running mongodb.

+@2:19:25, Now testing the connection with the running backend server and the running mongodb client.